madmous/madClones/client/README.md

 * Add redux and hook it up with the react application
 * Add redux form to create organizations and boards
+* Refactor structure and organize the application by routes/views

 ## Areas for Improvements / involvement